-- (1) A licensee providing advice to retail clients on controlled investment business must authorise one or more financial advisers to act on its behalf.
-[2.2.1] - (2) A licensee must not advise retail clients, on controlled investment business, other than via a financial adviser who has been authorised to act on its behalf in accordance with this rule.
-[2.2.2] - (3) An authorisation, in accordance with this rule, must be in writing and must state [2.2.3] - (a) the name of the financial adviser; - (b) the name of the issuer; - (c) the classes of controlled investment business the financial adviser may provide advice on;
+- (1) A licensee providing advice to retail clients on controlled investment business must authorise one or more financial advisers to act on its behalf. - (2) A licensee must not advise retail clients, on controlled investment business, other than via a financial adviser who has been authorised to act on its behalf in accordance with this rule. - (3) An authorisation, in accordance with (1), must be in writing and must state - (a) the name of the financial adviser; - (b) the name of the issuer; - (c) the classes of controlled investment business the financial adviser may provide advice on; - (d) whether the authorisation is restricted to stated classes of controlled investment business; and

-- (d) whether the authorisation is restricted to stated classes of controlled investment business; and - (e) that the issuer is responsible for the actions and conduct of the financial adviser concerned when acting, or purporting to act, under it. - (4) It is the responsibility of the board of a licensee to ensure that the activities of a financial adviser are reviewed and managed by a suitably qualified and experienced individual.
-[2.2.4]
+- (e) that the issuer is responsible for the actions and conduct of the financial adviser concerned when acting, or purporting to act, under it. - (4) It is the responsibility of the board of a licensee to ensure that the activities of a financial adviser are reviewed and managed by a suitably qualified and experienced individual.